By Rohi Shetty

 - Market, including actively pitching editors, websites and small businesses and creating and updating an online portfolio.

-If you are like most freelance writers, you tend to neglect marketing or consider it to be spammy or slimy.
+If you are like most freelance writers, you tend to neglect learning about the best link building company for their marketing or consider it to be a waste of time.
 However, marketing your work and services is crucial if you want to be successful.
 You need to constantly implement creative ways to make your prospective clients aware of your skills and services.

 Here are 12 essential steps to set up your online freelance portfolio:

 Your specialization depends on your education, your work experience, your expertise and your interests.
 Deciding on one or two specific choices like content marketer or health writer helps you to define your niche and attract the clients you really want.

 The right platform depends on your goals, budget and niche.
 The best option is a self-hosted WordPress website, especially if you have a blog.
 Don’t opt for free websites such as Blogger, WordPress.com, Weebly, and so on.

 Use your name or incorporate your main keyword in the URL of your website.
 If you want help to find a domain name, try domainr.com, which lets you search a name or word, shows you what’s available with different extensions.

 Also, any domain name ending with “blogspot.com,” “wordpress.com” or “tumblr.com” as part of your URL looks unprofessional.
 A professional domain name with a “com” extension costs not more than ten dollars a year.

 Display the articles that showcase your expertise in your specialty designed to attract leads from the right clients.
 Make sure you emphasize your most impressive projects.
 This is also the place to include awards that you may have won and other achievements in related fields.

 Describe your work clearly using labels such as description of the assignment, the client, your work and the results, This makes it more readable because it a person to skim better, and take note of the information they care about.